Welcome to the Levin College of Law Photo Galleries. Click on the thumbnails or links below to open up the full gallery for each event.

 UF Law and its alumni are ground zero for debate and implementation as national marijuana policy staggers toward a new normal.
 See the additional photos here.

 In 2013, UF Law hosted speakers such as former Florida Assistant Attorney General Bruce Jacob and Albie Sachs, a former justice for the Constitutional Court of South Africa.
-See what else we did in photos.
+See what else happened at the college.

 The University of Florida Levin College of Law and EDRM were pleased to host this first-of-its-kind conference.
-The Conference was held for a day-and-a-half on April 4th and 5th, 2013, at the University of Florida Law School campus and was broadcast live.
+The conference was held for a day-and-a-half on April 4 and 5, 2013, at the University of Florida Law School campus and was broadcasted live.

 In 2012, UF Law hosted high-profile speakers such as Supreme Court Justice Clarence Thomas and Carol Browner, former senior environment advisor to President Obama.
 The law school sponsored conferences on taxation, the environment and land use and dedicated the Martin H. Levin Advocacy Center.
-See what else we did in photos.
+See what else happened at the college.

 In 2011, UF Law showed high-profile sponsored speakers such as retired Justice Sandra Day O’Connor, premier conferences including the Ellen Bellet Gelberg Tax Policy Lecture and expanded its facilities with the Martin H. Levin Advocacy Center courtroom.